Identification of Dyestuff From Unknown Dyed Samples

 The Colour was destroyed and did not

-come back on washing and airing
+come back to washing and airing.

-Absence of vat and sulfur
+Absence of VAT and sulfur

-Absence of vat and sulfur
+Absence of VAT and sulfur

 present.
-Or maybe azo content
+Or maybe the Azo content

 dyestuffs restricted in Europe